 Need more convincing?
 Closed captions are very convenient when people are watching videos in spaces where they are mostly on mute.
 Remember the silence in a waiting room?

-Step 4: Link building: deep links en social sharing
+Tip 4: Remember link building, deep links and social sharing

 Another important issue is link building.
 These are links that point from an external website to yours.
 Does this link come from a well-known and relevant website?
 Then you have struck gold.